Passenger vehicle wholesales in India rise 45 pc in July: SIAM | Business

 - India

-According to the latest data by the Society of Indian Automobile Manufacturers (SIAM), two-wheeler dispatches from the OEMs to dealerships declined by 2 per cent to 12,53,937 units in July, compared to 12,81,354 units in the year-ago period.
+According to the latest data by the Society of Indian Automobile Manufacturers (SIAM), two-wheeler dispatches from the OEMs to dealerships, however, declined by 2 percent to 12,53,937 units in July, compared to 12,81,354 units in the year-ago period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)